Thomson42/frontend-nanodegree-mobile-portfolio/README.md

 Be sure to leave detailed instruction on what parts of my code you looked at, what parts of the code you think need improving and how they should be improved.

+### Optimization Changelog
+*[First changes](https://github.com/Thomson42/frontend-nanodegree-mobile-portfolio/commit/19c07407e01071a77bcf514977ebdd30c6671d41) made for the inital improvment of the pizza seciont of the website. unwraped bad forloops and attemped to add code from outside source to build working pizzas.

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")
 * [Analyzing the Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/analyzing-crp.html "analyzing crp")